logo

 tanzīh - tashbīh

 When reason6 grasps God’s inaccessibility, it “asserts his incomparability” (tanzīh ).
-When imagination finds Him present, it “asserts His similarity” (tashbīh ).
+When imagination8 finds Him present, it “asserts His similarity” (tashbīh ).
 Long before Shaykh Muhyiddin Ibn ‘Arabi, asserting God’s incomparability (or transcendence) had been normative for most versions of Islamic theology, and asserting His similarity (or immanence) was often found in Sufi expressions of Islamic teachings, especially poetry.
 Shaykh Muhyiddīn Ibn ‘Arabi’s contribution was to stress the need to maintain a proper balance between the two ways of understanding God.

 People are able to maintain the balance between incomparability and similarity by seeing with “both eyes,” that is, both reason and imagination.
 If we do not see God, the world, and ourselves with the full vision of both eyes, we will not be able to see things as they are.
 The locus of such a vision is the heart, whose beating symbolizes the constant shift from one eye to the other, made necessary by the divine unity, which precludes a simultaneously dual vision.